Dr Hopwood

 When the surgeries are closed in the evenings and at weekends / public holidays you may contact the 'Primary Care Out-of-Hours Team' on 111.

-111 is the new, free, 24 hour service for patients.
+111 is the free, 24 hour service for patients.
 If you need medical help and it is not an emergency then call 111.
 This Hertfordshire based service will direct you to the right local health service for you – this could be your doctor, dentist, an out of hours doctor, a late opening pharmacist, community nurse, a Minor Injuries Unit or A&E.

 This is the fastest way to get the right help – wherever you and whatever time.